naninovel/docs/docs/en/guide/audio.md

 ## Sound Effects

-Use [@sfx] and [@stopSfx] commands followed by the clip name to control playback of the sound effects in naninovel scripts:
+Use [@sfx] and [@stopSfx] commands followed by the clip name to control playback of the sound effects in scenario scripts:

 ```nani
 ; Plays an SFX with the name `Explosion` once.